Health Library

 Getting a second opinion

 To learn more about choosing a doctor and getting a second opinion, see Finding Cancer Care.
 You can contact NCI's Cancer Information Service via chat, email, or phone (both in English and Spanish) for help finding a doctor or hospital that can provide a second opinion.
-For questions you might want to ask at your appointments, see Questions to Ask Your Doctor about Cancer.
+For questions you might want to ask at your child's appointments, see Questions to Ask Your Doctor about Cancer.

 Prognosis of childhood bladder cancer

-If your child has been diagnosed with bladder cancer, you may have questions about how serious the cancer is and your child's chances of survival.
+If your child has been diagnosed with bladder cancer, you likely have questions about how serious the cancer is and your child's chances of survival.
 The likely outcome or course of a disease is called prognosis.

 The prognosis can be affected by whether the cancer can be removed by surgery.
 In children, bladder cancer is usually low grade (not likely to spread) and the prognosis is usually excellent after surgery to remove the tumor.